 Customer satisfaction

 To win customer allegiance, companies need to have a supply chain that can deliver what customers want on time.
-Global supply chain management and close supplier relationships empower companies to leave room for special orders in times of high demand.
-Also, it reduces the amount of stock that needs to be retained in the inventory and save costs for companies.
+Global supply chain management and close supplier relationships empower companies to accommodate special orders during high demand.
+It also reduces the amount of stock that needs to be retained in inventory, helping companies cut costs.
+These are among the core benefits of supply chain management in a globally competitive market.

 Broader perspective

-This is one of the most interesting benefits of global supply chain management.
-A global supply chain widens the scope of learning for people willing to learn new business processes.
-It broadens the horizons of learning and gives ideas to solve problems through innovative ways as business is done differently in different parts of the world.
+This is one of the most insightful global supply chain benefits.
+A global supply chain widens the scope of learning for people willing to adopt new business processes.
+It broadens the horizons of learning and inspires innovation, as business is conducted differently around the world.

 24/7 availability